population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 ## Empirical Specification

-Our main specification regresses outcomes, $Y,$ discussed below, on a set of variables using a linear fixed-effects model:[^3]
+Our main specification regresses outcomes, $Y$, discussed below, on a set of variables using a linear fixed-effects model:[^3]

 $$